rachel-mey1983/IS201-TP01/####TP01README####.txt

 Correctness	100%
 TOTAL	100%
 Knowledge Check
+Course Policies
-Course Policies on topics such as Late Assignments, Participation, and Professional Writing are found Content -> Syllabus, Schedule, and Course Team -> Course Policies in the online course menu.
+Course policies on topics such as Late Assignments, Participation, and Professional Writing are found Content -> Syllabus, Schedule, and Course Team -> Course Policies in the online course menu.
 Students are responsible for reviewing and applying these policies while enrolled in this course.

 University Policies
 Students are responsible for understanding and adhering to all of CityU’s academic policies.
-The most current versions of these policies can be found in the University Catalog that is linked from the CityU Website.
+The most current versions of these policies can be found in the University Catalog that is linked from the CityU Web site.

 Non-Discrimination & Prohibition of Sexual Harassment City University of Seattle, its staff and its faculty are deeply committed to supporting our students.
 We value equity, diversity, and inclusion as a way of life as well as for the educational opportunities it provides.
 CityU will not tolerate any form of discrimination based on race, color, ethnicity, sexual orientation, gender identification, socioeconomic status, or religious values.
 Any student who has experienced discrimination based on the above criteria is encouraged to report this to the University.
 Students may report an experience of discrimination to their course instructor.
 If they do not feel safe reporting to their instructor, students may report an experience of discrimination directly to the university Provost or the Vice President of Student Affairs.